top of page

 Right alongside “CTP” in the new LCD is the term skin substitute graft—a practical phrase tied closely to procedure coding and claims.

-While “skin substitute” and “CTP” are sometimes used interchangeably, it’s important to note that “skin substitute graft” refers to the application/procedure, whereas “CTP” often describes the product category itself.
+While “skin substitute” and “CTP” are sometimes used interchangeably, it's important to note:

 Human Cells, Tissues, and Cellular and Tissue-Based Products (HCT/Ps)

-Not all CTPs are considered HCT/Ps, and not all HCT/Ps are used in wound care—but if a product is human-derived and designed to affect the structure or function of the body, this term often comes into play from a compliance perspective.
+Not all CTPs are considered HCT/Ps, and not all HCT/Ps are used in wound care.
+However, if a product is human-derived and intended to affect the structure or function of the body, this term often applies — especially in compliance reviews.

 Cellular, Acellular, and Matrix-Like Products (CAMPs)